 “Ok,” I answered, trying to keep the confusion and the small amount of insult I felt to myself.

 I speculated that the gap in my memory may have been long.
 The best way to find out what had been happening in the world was by switching on the television, or so I thought.
-After we finished breakfast, and she was putting the two plates and a pan in the dishwasher I asked: “Have you seen anything good on television?”
+After we finished breakfast, and she was putting the two plates and pan in the dishwasher I asked: “Have you seen anything good on television?”

 “Where’s the news channel?”
 I asked in my desperation to find out what’s going on.
-“We don’t get that channel” the woman explained whilst she came over to sit next to me.
+“We don’t get that channel,” the woman explained whilst she came over to sit next to me.
 I asked her about it, and her response was that we never thought it was necessary to have a news channel.
 She looked at me with a confused look.
-I remember finding this odd; She suggested that it was a mutual decision made by her and someone else.
+I remember finding this odd; She suggested it was a mutual decision made by her and someone else.
 But then why would someone choose not to have it when most are free?
 I left it at that, hoping I will find out later what she meant by ‘we’.

 There weren’t many recent hits, most dated a few days before the incident and none that spoke of the incident.
 I searched for more information and tried to find any recent news.
 All I gathered was that Europe and perhaps the world had declared war, which everyone had been expecting.
 There was a small report about an asteroid heading for Earth, however, no one was taking it seriously.
 Many astrologers talked about a doomsday scenario.
 But they filled most of the news outlets with reports of war.

 I spent several hours in the company of this mysterious woman, searching the internet and trying to make sense of everything.
 It was all so obscure, with little detail, and there appeared to be nothing past the date I left CERN.
-She also seemed vague with the answers she gave me to all my questions.
+She also seemed vague about the answers she gave me to all my questions.
 There was never anything concrete.
 At one point I thought about her plans for the day, how come she didn’t seem to need to go anywhere.
-She got the day off to spend with me but I didn’t quite understand why?
+She got the day off to spend with me, but I didn’t quite understand why?
 I was so bewildered and frustrated.
 My irritation grew and grew.